-- Is closer to machine code without being machine dependent. - Can handle temporary variables. - Means higher portability, intermediate code can easier be expanded to assembly code. - Offers the possibility of performing code optimizations such as register allocation.
+- Closer to machine code, but not machine specific - Can handle temporary variables. - Means higher portability, intermediate code can easier be expanded to assembly code. - •Offers the possibility of performing code optimizations such as register allocation.

-Intermediate Code (2)
+Intermediate Code

-- Why use intermediate languages? - Retargeting build a compiler for a new machine by attaching a new code generator to an existing front-end and middle-part - Optimization reuse intermediate code optimizers in compilers for different languages and different machines - Code generation for different source languages can be combined
+- Why do we use intermediate languages? - Retargeting build a compiler for a new machine by attaching a new code generator to an existing front-end and middle-part - Optimization reuse intermediate code optimizers in compilers for different languages and different machines - Code generation for different source languages can be combined